jarobyte91/rouge_sciqfs/README.md

 This is the resource repository for the paper MALNIS-DATA: Automatically Building Datasets for Scientific Query-Focused Summarization and Citation Prediction.

+## Abstract

+So far, the tasks of Query-Focused Extractive Summarization and Citation Prediction (QFS/CP) have lagged in development when compared to other areas of Scientific Natural Language Processing because of the lack of data.
+In this work, we propose a methodology to take advantage of existing collections of academic papers to obtain large-scale datasets for these tasks automatically.
+After applying it to the papers from our reading group, we introduce the first large-scale dataset for QFS/CP, composed of 8,695 examples, each composed of a query, the sentences of the full text from a paper and the relevance labels for each.
+After testing several classical and state-of-the-art text representation models and classifiers on this data, we found that these tasks are far from being solved, although they are relatively straightforward for humans.
+Surprisingly enough, we found that classical models outperformed modern pre-trained deep language models (sometimes by a large margin), showing the need for large datasets to fine-tune the latter.
+We share our code, data and models for further development of these areas.

 ## Installation

 Tested on Python 3.8.10.